China Scale and Market “Niche"

 This means that targeting what would be considered a niche market in Europe can represent surprisingly large potential.
 And this is good news.

 In the twentieth century, Western companies were able to provide China with “total solutions” and integrated systems.
-But in the meantime, with or without cooperation with Western partners, China has built local capabilities to handle many of these systems or complex solutions (building, telecom systems, high speed train, computers ...).
+But in the meantime, with or without cooperation with Western partners, China has built local capabilities to handle many of these systems or complex solutions (building, telecom systems, high-speed trains, computers ...).

-But the need for specific material, components, modules with high performance or high reliability and that are used on these systems and complex solutions is there and growing.
-This is a real potential for many companies in Europe, which are already world leaders in that particular sector and are selling to many of the world leading integrators or OEMs.
+But the need for specific material, components, modules with high performance or high reliability and that are used in these systems and complex solutions is there and growing.
+This is a real potential for many companies in Europe, which are already world leaders in that particular sector and are selling to many of the world-leading integrators or OEMs.

-And the good news is that such “niche” can have excellent momentum.
+And the good news is that such “niches” can have excellent momentum.

-We started the festive day with of a first Mentor-Community-Meeting, the first in a series that will run throughout the year.
-In these meetings Sinnolabs offers information on technology news from Europe, introduces new companies engaged in the Sinnolabs program and provides mentorship coaching.
+We started the festive day with a first Mentor-Community-Meeting, the first in a series that will run throughout the year.
+In these meetings, Sinnolabs offers information on technology news from Europe, introduces new companies engaged in the Sinnolabs program, and provides mentorship coaching.
 These meetings also offer the Sinnolabs mentors a prime possibility to share ideas and experiences within the community network.